-- V1 Welcome to "Writer's World".
+- V1 Welcome to 'Writer's World'.
 Text messaging is becoming increasingly popular all around the world.
 Today we focus on the annual Text Message Poetry Competition, which was started last year by some people in London, England.
 Tim Kirambi won last year's competition and is here in the studio to talk to us.
 It's nice to meet you Tim, and thanks for coming in. - V2 My pleasure. - V1 To help anyone out there who doesn't know, perhaps you could tell us briefly what text messaging actually is? - V2 Sure, it means sending a message anywhere in the world from a mobile phone.
 Sometimes it's referred to as 'texting'.
 We use a special sort of shortened language for this, lots of abbreviations and so on.
-It's a bit like an email in some ways but it has loads of advantages over that. - V1 What is the advantage of text messages in your opinion then? - V2 Speed.
+It's a bit like an email in some ways, but it has loads of advantages over that. - V1 What is the advantage of text messages in your opinion then? - V2 Speed.
 You can communicate instantly with someone and it needn't make any sound or disturbance.
-It's an easy way of keeping in touch - perhaps even with people you normally wouldn't have telephoned or written to because of shortage of time or of cash it's very quick to do and doesn't cost much. - V1 So how did you hear about the competition? - V2 Completely by chance!
+It's an easy way of keeping in touch, perhaps even with people you normally wouldn't have telephoned or written to because of shortage of time or of cash.
+It's very

+2

+Page 8 Mark Scheme Syllabus \$

+IGCSE - JUNE 2005 0510 80

+- V1 So how did you hear about the competition? - Cambridge.com V2 Completely by chance!
 I just happened to read about it in a newspaper I found left on the train.
 Competition entries were invited from people to send poems by text message.
-The poems could use no more than 160 characters... - 'Characters'?
-V2 - V1 You know, letters or words or punctuation marks. - V1 160.
+The poems could use no more than 160 characters... - V2 'Characters'? - V1 You know, letters or words or punctuation marks. - V1 160.
 That's not much for a proper poem is it? - V2 Well, why not?
 Some of the best poems can say a lot in very little space.
 And that is the whole art of text messaging, isn't it?
 And texting means you can be really brief!
-For example, instead of writing Y-O-U for the word "you", we put just the letter "u". - V1 Hmmm....
+For example, instead of writing Y-O-U for the word 'you', we put just the letter 'u'. - V1 Hmmm...
 I'm not sure what my old English teacher would have to say about that!
-So, Tim, did many people enter?

-Page 8 Mark Scheme Syllabus 3 IGCSE - JUNE 2005 0510 12

-- V2 About 7,500 actually.
-Most of them were from people like me who'd never tried text poem before.
-They composed their poems on the train, in traffic jams, on both buses, anywhere, in fact.
-A shortlist of favourite entries was drawn up and these powere texted to each entrant.
-We all awarded each poem marks out of 10, so the find judges were the text poets themselves! - V1 It sounds great fun!
+So, Tim, did many people enter? - V2 About 7,500 actually.
+Most of them were from people like me who'd never tried to write a text poem before.
+They composed their poems on the train, in traffic jams, on boats, on buses, anywhere, in fact.
+A shortlist of favourite entries was drawn up and these poems were texted to each entrant.
+We all awarded each poem marks out of 10, so the final judges were the text poets themselves! - V1 It sounds great fun!
 And the second competition is just being started, isn't it? - V2 Yes, and there are really good cash prizes for winners, plus the chance to see your entry displayed on posters on 7,000 London buses and in the underground stations. - V1 So how do we enter? - V2 Just text your poem to 88801111 [treble eight-o-double one-double one].

-Oh ... and you can find more information about the competition and can read last year's winning entries for inspiration on the internet at www.textpoetry.com

-It's great fun and you've got nothing to lose.
-Good luck!
+Oh... and you can find more information about the competition and can read last year's winning entries for inspiration on the internet at www.textpoetry.com.
+It's great fun and you've got nothing to lose Good luck!